Youth, A Narrative; and Two Other Stories

 Youth, a Narrative; and Two Other Stories is a collection of three works of short fiction by Joseph Conrad, originally serialized in Blackwood’s Magazine.
 The volume was published in 1902 by William Blackwood and Sons.

 The collection includes the novella "Heart of Darkness", considered one of the finest examples of modern fiction.
+The stories introduced the character Charles Marlow.

 Stories

-The three stories that appear in Youth, a Narrative were serialized in Blackwood’s Magazine previous to their collection.
+The three stories that appear in Youth, a Narrative were serialized in Blackwood's Magazine previous to their collection.
 The month and date of their first serialization appears below after the title.